HealthyHoof.com

 The horses depicted in these pictures are all eager and willing trail horses with very, very sensitive, if durable, feet.
 These pictures are taken on Coast Trail at Point Reyes National Seashore during a 24 mile - barefoot - ride, and the horses are so casual about the rocky environment that they had to be slowed down for me to take the pictures... so no, moving over rock at a decent speed isn't a problem - unless someone's trying to get good pictures!

-Epics offer excellent protection.
+boots like Old Macs, Epics and Renegades offer excellent protection.
 They take 3 minutes a set to put on, and they stay in place in all conditions.
 Riding booted is just as cool as riding barefoot!
 My horse almost never needs rear boots, but I do carry rear boots when his feet are extremely wet and soft and the terrain is extremely rocky.
-I'll update this page with some Epic pictures in the near future.

 Robby, 12 year old Arab